nfriend/website-3.0/_drafts/2022-09-22-dactyl-manuform.md

 </figure>
 <br>

-Despite the rather violent effect on my printer, the adapters did their job quite nicely!
+Despite their rather violent effects on my printer, the adapters did their job quite nicely!

 <figure>
     <img loading="lazy" src="{{ 'assets/img/dactyl-manuform/encoders_installed.jpg' | relative_url }}" alt="Two pictures of rotary encoders; one without a cap and one with a cap" />